On the $3$-colorable subgroup $\mathcal{F}$ and maximal subgroups of Thompson's group $F$: Preliminaries and notation

 The projection of $F$ onto its abelianisation is denoted by $\pi: F\to F/[F,F]=\IZ\oplus \IZ$ and it admits a nice interpretation when $F$ is seen as group of homeomorphisms: $\pi(f)=(\log_2 f'(0),\log_2 f'(1))$.

 There is still another description of $F$ which is relevant to this paper: the elements of $F$ can be seen as pairs $(T_+,T_-)$ of planar binary rooted trees (with the same number of leaves).
 We draw one tree upside down on top of the other; $T_+$ is the top tree, while $T_-$ is the bottom tree.
-We make a convention about how we draw trees on the plane.
-The leaves of the trees sit on the $x$-axis, precisely on the non-negative integers.
-The root of the top tree is on the line $y=1$, while that of the bottom tree on the line $y=-1$.
 Any pair of trees $(T_+,T_-)$ represented in this way is called a tree diagram.
+Two pairs of trees are said to be equivalent if they differ by pairs of opposing carets, namely

-Every equivalent class of pairs of trees (i.e. an element of $F$) gives rise to exactly one tree diagram which is reduced, in the sense that the number of its vertices is minimal, \cite{B}.
+Every equivalence class of pairs of trees (i.e. an element of $F$) gives rise to exactly one tree diagram which is reduced, in the sense that the number of its vertices is minimal, \cite{B}.

+\begin{convention} We make a convention about how we draw trees on the plane.
+The roots of our planar binary trees are drawn as vertices of degree $3$ and hence each tree diagram has the uppermost and lowermost vertices of degree $1$, which lie respectively on the lines $y=1$ and $y=-1$.
+The leaves of the trees sit on the $x$-axis, precisely on the non-negative integers. \end{convention}

 Any tree diagram partitions the strip bounded by the lines $y=1$ and $y=-1$ in regions.
 This strip may or may not be $3$-colorable, i.e., it may or may not be possible to assign the colors $\IZ_3=\{0,1, 2\}$ to the regions of the strip in such a way that if two regions share an edge, they have different colors.
-By convention, we assign the following colours to the regions near the roots (the roots are the marked vertices in the figure)
+By convention, we assign the following colours to the regions near the roots

 Once we make this convention, if the strip is $3$-colourable, there exists a unique colouring.
 The \textbf{$3$-colorable subgroup} $\CF$ consists of the elements of $F$ for which the corresponding strip is $3$-colorable.
+For example, this is the strip corresponding to $x_0$ (which is not $3$-colorable)

-The $3$-colorable subgroup subgroup was introduced by Jones and shown to be isomorphic with $F_4$ by Ren \cite{Ren}.
-Moreover, Ren determined an explicit set of generators of $\CF$: $w_0:=x_0^2x_1x_2^{-1}$, $w_1:=x_0x_1^2x_0^{-1}$, $w_2:=x_1^2x_3x_2^{-1}$, $w_3:=x_2^2x_3x_4^{-1}$ (see Figure \ref{genCF}).
+The $3$-colorable subgroup subgroup was introduced by Jones and studied by Ren, who proved the following result. \begin{theorem}[\cite{Ren}] The map $\alpha_T$ with $T$ depicted in Figure \ref{fig-ren-map} is an isomorphism between $F_4$ and the $3$-colorable subgroup.
+In particular, the $3$-colorable subgroup is generated by the following elements $w_0:=x_0^2x_1x_2^{-1}$, $w_1:=x_0x_1^2x_0^{-1}$, $w_2:=x_1^2x_3x_2^{-1}$, $w_3:=x_2^2x_3x_4^{-1}$ (see Figure \ref{genCF}), which are the images of the generators of $F_4$. \end{theorem}

 The next couple of easy lemmas will come in handy in the other sections of the paper. \begin{lemma} Let $\sigma: F\to F$ be the order $2$ automorphism obtained by reflecting tree diagrams about a vertical line.
 For any $g\in F$, we have $g\in\CF$ if and only if $\sigma(g)\in\CF$. \end{lemma} \begin{proof} Clearly the strip associated with $g$ is $3$-colorable if and only if the strip associated with $\sigma(g)$ is $3$-colorable (the second strip is obtained by the first after a reflection about a vertical line). \end{proof}